sxs-collaboration/spectre/docs/Tutorials/BeginnersTutorial.md

 familiar with our core concepts of task-based parallelism and Template Meta-Programming (TMP).
 However, <a href="https://en.wikipedia.org/wiki/Phrases_from_The_Hitchhiker%27s_Guide_to_the_Galaxy#Don't_Panic"> Don't Panic</a>.
-This guide aims to get you introduced to building, running, visualizing, editing, and then rebuilding SpECTRE to give you a feel for what SpECTRE is all about, all on your own laptop!
+This guide aims to get you introduced to running, visualizing, editing, and then rebuilding SpECTRE to give you a feel for what SpECTRE is all about, all on your own laptop!
 Hopefully by the end of this guide you'll feel comfortable enough to look at other executables and maybe even